Connect Streamlit to Snowflake

 Make sure to note down the name of your warehouse, database, and schema. ☝️

-pip install "snowflake-snowpark-python[pandas]"
+pip install snowflake-snowpark-python

 Your local Streamlit app will read secrets from a file .streamlit/secrets.toml in your app’s root directory.
 Learn more about Streamlit secrets management here.
 Create this file if it doesn’t exist yet and add your Snowflake username, password, account identifier, and the name of your warehouse, database, and schema as shown below: